-That are to censure them.
-Cor.
-We are not the first

-Who with best meaning have incurr'd the worst.
-For thee, oppressed king, am I cast down;

-Myself could else outfrown false Fortune's frown.
+We are not the first Who, with best meaning, have incurr'd the worst.
+For thee, oppressed king, am I cast down; Myself could else out-frown false fortune's frown.
 Shall we not see these daughters and these sisters?
-Lear.

 No, no, no, no!
-Come, let's away to prison.
-We two alone will sing like birds i' th' cage.

-When thou dost ask me blessing, I'll kneel down

-And ask of thee forgiveness.
-So we'll live,

-And pray, and sing, and tell old tales, and laugh

-At gilded butterflies, and hear poor rogues

-Talk of court news; and we'll talk with them too- Who loses and who wins; who's in, who's out- And take upon 's the mystery of things,

-As if we were God's spies; and we'll wear out, In a wall'd prison, packs and sects of great ones That ebb and flow by th' moon.
+Come, let's away to prison: We two alone will sing like birds i' the cage: When thou dost ask me blessing, I'll kneel down, And ask of thee forgiveness: so we'll live, And pray, and sing, and tell old tales, and laugh At gilded butterflies, and hear poor rogues Talk of court news; and we'll talk with them too, Who loses and who wins; who's in, who's out; And take upon's the mystery of things, As if we were God's spies: and we'll wear out, In a wall'd prison, packs and sects of great ones, That ebb and flow by the moon.

-Edm.
 Take them away.

-Lear.
-Upon such sacrifices, my Cordelia,

-The gods themselves throw incense.
+Upon such sacrifices, my Cordelia, The gods themselves throw incense.
 Have I caught thee?
-He that parts us shall bring a brand from heaven

-And fire us hence like foxes.
-Wipe thine eyes.
-The goodyears shall devour 'em, flesh and fell,

-Ere they shall make us weep!
-We'll see 'em starv'd first.
+He that parts us shall bring a brand from heaven, And fire us hence like foxes.
+Wipe thine eyes; The good-years shall devour them, flesh and fell, Ere they shall make us weep: we'll see 'em starve first.
 Come.

-Exeunt [Lear and Cordelia, guarded].
+Exeunt KING LEAR and CORDELIA, guarded

-Edm.
-Come hither, Captain; hark.
+Come hither, captain; hark.
+Take thou this note;

-Take thou this note [gives a paper].
-Go follow them to prison.
-One step I have advanc'd thee.
-If thou dost

-As this instructs thee, thou dost make thy way

-To noble fortunes.
-Know thou this, that men

-Are as the time is.
-To be tender-minded

-Does not become a sword.
-Thy great employment

-Will not bear question.
-Either say thou'lt do't, Or thrive by other means.
+Giving a paper

+go follow them to prison: One step I have advanced thee; if thou dost As this instructs thee, thou dost make thy way To noble fortunes: know thou this, that men Are as the time is: to be tender-minded Does not become a sword: thy great employment Will not bear question; either say thou'lt do 't, Or thrive by other means.

-Capt.
-I'll do't, my lord.
+I'll do 't, my lord.

-Edm.
-About it! and write happy when th' hast done.
-Mark- I say, instantly; and carry it so

-As I have set it down.
+About it; and write happy when thou hast done.
+Mark, I say, instantly; and carry it so As I have set it down.

-Capt.
-I cannot draw a cart, nor eat dried oats; If it be man's work, I'll do't.
-Exit.
+I cannot draw a cart, nor eat dried oats; If it be man's work, I'll do 't.

 Flourish.
-Enter Albany, Goneril, Regan, Soldiers.
+Enter ALBANY, GONERIL, REGAN, another Captain, and Soldiers

-Alb.
-Sir, you have show'd to-day your valiant strain, And fortune led you well.
-You have the captives Who were the opposites of this day's strife.

-We do require them of you, so to use them As we shall find their merits and our safety May equally determine.
+Sir, you have shown to-day your valiant strain, And fortune led you well: you have the captives That were the opposites of this day's strife: We do require them of you, so to use them As we shall find their merits and our safety May equally determine.

-Edm.
-Sir, I thought it fit

-To send the old and miserable King

-To some retention and appointed guard; Whose age has charms in it, whose title more, To pluck the common bosom on his side

-And turn our impress'd lances in our eyes

-Which do command them.
-With him I sent the Queen, My reason all the same; and they are ready

-To-morrow, or at further space, t' appear

-Where you shall hold your session.
-At this time

-We sweat and bleed: the friend hath lost his friend; And the best quarrels, in the heat, are curs'd

-By those that feel their sharpness.

-The question of Cordelia and her father

-Requires a fitter place.
-Alb.
-Sir, by your patience,
+Sir, I thought it fit To send the old and miserable king To some retention and appointed guard; Whose age has charms in it, whose title more, To pluck the common bosom on his side, An turn our impress'd lances in our eyes Which do command them.
+With him I sent the queen; My reason all the same; and they are ready To-morrow, or at further space, to appear Where you shall hold your session.
+At this time We sweat and bleed: the friend hath lost his friend; And the best quarrels, in the heat, are cursed By those that feel their sharpness: The question of Cordelia and her father Requires a fitter place.

-I hold you but a subject of this war, Not as a brother.
+Sir, by your patience, I hold you but a subject of this war, Not as a brother.

-Reg.
 That's as we list to grace him.

-Methinks our pleasure might have been demanded

-Ere you had spoke so far.
-He led our powers, Bore the commission of my place and person, The which immediacy may well stand up

-And call itself your brother.
-Gon.
-Not so hot!
+Methinks our pleasure might have been demanded, Ere you had spoke so far.
+He led our powers; Bore the commission of my place and person; The which immediacy may well stand up, And call itself your brother.

-In his own grace he doth exalt himself

-More than in your addition.
-Reg.
-In my rights
+Not so hot: In his own grace he doth exalt himself, More than in your addition.